stiggyy/hopscotchBot/about/help-commands.md

+# About Hopscotch
+Hopscotch is a Discord-Python bot that is completely open source!
+This file includes all of Hopscotch's commands.

 # Hopscotch Commands
 - Coinflip/cf: Flips a coin (and returns either "Heads" or "Tails")
 - Eightball/8ball/8b/ask: Returns an answer to a yes or no question